-- a) The "attached" accessory apartment shall be located on a lot which must be owner-occupied and the "attached" accessory apartment is located within or attached to the principal dwelling on the lot; - b) The accessory apartment is located in the General Agriculture, General Residential, Recreational, Historic Preservation or Commercial zoning district, on a lot which complies with the minimum lot size, frontage and setback requirements of the applicable zoning district; - c) The accessory apartment may contain no more than two (2) bedrooms, with a maximum floor area of 850 sq. ft., and shall meet all applicable building codes and environmental regulations; - d) The accessory apartment shall be subsidiary to the principal dwelling on the lot; - e) No more than one accessory apartment shall be allowed on a lot.
-The accessory apartment shall be designed to allow for re-incorporation into the principal dwelling and internal access to the principal dwelling shall be maintained or constructed; - f) An accessory apartment shall not be considered to be an additional dwelling for the purposes of satisfying the provisions of Section 4.
-F. of the Zoning Ordinance (otherwise referred to as the "one dwelling per lot" requirement); - g) Where there is a pre-existing single-family residence, there shall be no exterior alteration or enlargement of the principal dwelling which will alter its character or appearance as a single-family residence.
-Apartment entrances or exits should be located to the side or rear of the principal dwelling unless the access to the accessory apartment is through a common entry area; - h) Adequate space for parking for the accessory apartment shall be provided on the lot in addition to those parking spaces provided for the principal dwelling; - i) Both dwelling units shall be served by a single driveway entrance onto a public or private road.
+- a) Accessory Dwelling Units are intended to be secondary and accessory to a principal single-family dwelling unit.
+Only one accessory dwelling unit shall be allowed per principal dwelling unit and/or lot.
+The accessory dwelling unit shall have a separate house number from the principal dwelling; - b) The property-owner shall occupy either the primary dwelling or the accessory dwelling as his or her principal place of residence; - c) An attached ADU is permitted in all zoning districts; - d) A detached ADU that is part of a garage, barn, or other such structure is permitted in all zoning districts; - e) A stand-alone ADU is permitted in the General Agricultural, General Residence, Forest Conservation, Recreational, and Historical Preservation zoning districts.
+Stand-alone ADU's shall be allowed only on a lot which complies with the current minimum lot size, frontage and setback requirements of the applicable zoning district, except that in no case shall the lot comprise less than two acres; - f) The ADU shall contain no more than two (2) bedrooms, with a maximum floor area of 850 sq. ft. excluding dedicated areas for heating equipment, and shall meet all applicable state and local building and fire codes and environmental regulations; - g) A New Hampshire licensed septic designer shall certify the capacity of the existing septic system to meet the increased demand of the ADU, as approved by the Sanbornton Health Officer in accordance with RSA 485-A:38. - h) Internal doorway access to the principal dwelling shall be maintained or constructed, and the attached ADU shall be designed to allow for re-incorporation into the principal dwelling;

+- i) An ADU shall not be considered to be an additional principal dwelling for the purposes of satisfying the provisions of Section 4.
+F. of the Zoning Ordinance (otherwise referred to as the "one dwelling per lot" requirement) and shall not be deeded or sold separately from the principal dwelling: - j) There shall be no exterior alteration or enlargement of the principal dwelling which will alter its character or appearance as a single-family residence.
+ADU entrances or exits should be located to the side or rear of the principal dwelling unless the access to the ADU is through a common entry area; - k) Adequate space for parking for the ADU shall be provided on the lot in addition to those parking spaces provided for the principal dwelling; - 1) Both dwelling units shall be served by a single driveway entrance onto a public or private road: - m) RVs, campers or manufactured homes are not allowed for use as an ADU.